JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 ```
 {kotlin-runnable="true"}

+Although members of companion objects in Kotlin look like static members from other languages,
-Companion objects are instance members of their class, which allows them to implement interfaces:
+they are actually instance members of the companion object.
+This allows companion objects to implement interfaces:

 ```kotlin
 interface Factory<T> {